Head of School

 In her personal life, Tori enjoys creating and selling her vibrant nature-inspired paintings, leading mindful art experiences for women, practicing and teaching yoga, and spending time outside to appreciate the wonders of our natural world.

-Caroline holds a bachelor’s in Zoology with Entomology focus from the University of Hawaii at Manoa.
-She has combined 6 years experience in education, including teaching children’s English classes in Japan, and being a para-professional in public schools.
-She also spent some time in Ecotourism, researching ecological relationships between ants and sea birds, and guiding kayak tours to the research site.
-A childhood fishing and combing the beaches of Galveston, Texas inspired her to ensure a lifelong connection to nature and self-discovery through nature is possible for everyone.
+Caroline holds a bachelor’s in Zoology with a focus on Entomology from the University of Hawaii at Manoa.
+She has 8 years of experience in education, including teaching children’s English classes in Japan and being a para-professional in public schools.
+She also spent some time in Ecotourism, researching ecological relationships between ants and sea birds and guiding kayak tours to the research site.

-Caroline is an amateur naturalist and adventurer, who loves curating her collection of rocks and minerals, stargazing, and bushcraft.
+Caroline is an amateur naturalist and adventurer who loves stargazing, bushcraft, and curating her collection of rocks and minerals.

 Darcy was born and raised in Arizona and moved to Colorado in 2000 to raise her family.
-Immediately falling in love with the Rocky Mountains and their trails, she spent the first few years in Colorado as a as a stay-at-home mother exploring the outdoors with her children, who are now 23, 22 and 13.
-Darcy is also a grandmother to a very charismatic 3-year-old girl and a mother to a 1-year-old beagle, who keeps her on her toes and on the trails more than anyone!
+Immediately falling in love with the Rocky Mountains and their trails, she spent the first few years in Colorado as a as a stay-at-home mother exploring the outdoors with her children, who are now 24, 23 and 14.
+Darcy is also a grandmother to a very charismatic 4-year-old girl and a mother to a 2-year-old beagle, who keeps her on her toes and on the trails more than anyone!

 In 2003, Darcy began working at a large childcare center as a part-time bus driver.
 As she worked her way into her role as a full-time school-aged summer camp program teacher, she knew she wanted to make a difference in the childcare field.
 Darcy went on to graduate with a Large Center Director Certificate in 2005 from Red Rocks Community College and immediately became the director for the center where she had been working.